 - 1/2 cup milk (can substitute almond milk)

 - 1/3 cup vegetable oil

 - Grease a 12-cup standard-size muffin tin (or add liners).

-- In a large bowl, whisk together the flour, 1 cup oats, brown sugar, baking powder, baking soda and cinnamon.
+- In a large bowl, whisk together the flour, 1 cup oats, brown sugar, baking powder, baking soda, salt, and cinnamon.

 - In a medium bowl, whisk together the cranberry sauce, milk, vegetable oil and egg.

 - Pour the wet ingredients into the dry ingredients and stir just until blended.

 - Divide the batter between the 12 muffin cups - about 3/4 to all the way full.

 - Bake for 20 minutes or until tops spring back when you touch them and a toothpick inserted into the middle comes out dry.

 - Let cool for about five minutes.
 Serve.